 Council on Academic Accreditation of the American Speech-Language-Hearing Association

 10801 Rockville Pike

-- Council on Social Work Education accredits the Master of Social Work program.
+- Council on Social Work Education accredits the Bachelor of Social Work and Master of Social Work programs.

 Council on Social Work Education

 1600 Duke Street